engine-plus/engineplus-helm-charts/README.md

 ## Prerequisites
 1. A Kubernetes cluster.
 [AWS EKS](https://aws.amazon.com/eks/) has been throughly tested and therefore recommended.
 Kubenetes version 1.18 or above is required.
 1. Container images of the components you need to install.
-We recommend [EnginePlus 2.0 Container Product on AWS Marketplace](aws-market-place-link) which includes all the component images.
+The prebuilt [EnginePlus 2.0 Container Product on AWS Marketplace](aws-market-place-link) which includes all the component images is recommended.
 These prebuilt images have all the dependencies and execution environment inside, and help you handle the interaction with EKS, create necessary config maps and include many bug fixes for the opensource projects.
 Please make sure that you have the [right to subscribe the product](https://docs.aws.amazon.com/marketplace/latest/buyerguide/buyer-finding-and-subscribing-to-container-products.html).

-## Prepare Your K8s Cluster
+## Prepare Your K8s(EKS) Cluster
 1. Spark on K8s requires two extra node groups with node labels: `spark-applications-driver-nodes` and `spark-applications-nodes`.
 If you are using AWS EKS, you could use [eksctl](https://eksctl.io/) to create them following the steps: [create eks node groups](aws-eks-nodegroups).

 1. Prepare a S3 bucket or a prefix of an existing S3 bucket.